Trademaxxing part3 : Testing our ITCH Parser

 # Build a frame from that and feed it to the DUT...

-# assertions can also be ran later on
+# assertions can also be run later on

-Things thing tkaes times and ar not as intuitive in old shcool testbenches.
+These things take time and are not as intuitive in old school testbenches.

 Testbench Outputs

-I then shape the frames however I want, Of course I strickly stick to the specs.
-The only freedom room I have is on the number of message I pack in a single frame, I chose to pack 3 each time.
+I then shape the frames however I want.
+Of course I strictly stick to the specs.
+The only freedom I have is on the number of messages I pack in a single frame, I chose to pack 3 each time.

-Here is the TB to work when implementing "E" messages support:
+Here is the TB at work when implementing "E" message support:

-The dalay between frames is added manually for easier debugging.
+The delay between frames is added manually for easier debugging.

-And here is a full blast testbench, with all mesages types (most of the messages are A and D lol) :
+And here is a full blast testbench, with all message types (most of the messages are A and D lol) :

 It does look good and satisfying ngl !